KDE/kdewin-installer/readme.txt

 - added new config file keyword @relocate for relocating package file path into real path
 - better icon selection in gui mode
 - added 7zip package format to installer
+- initial version of settings page, this is a try.

 version 0.6.2
 -------------